-In 2007, the directors who are not officers will receive \$1,500 for each meeting of the Board of Directors and \$1,500 for each committee meeting they attend, and a monthly retainer of \$750.
-Each non-employee committee Chairman will receive an additional monthly retainer of \$250.
-The Lead Independent Director will receive an additional monthly retainer of \$500.
+The directors who are not officers receive \$1,500 for each meeting of the Board of Directors and \$1,500 for each committee meeting they attend, and a monthly retainer of \$750.
+Each non-employee committee Chairman receives an additional monthly retainer of \$250.
+The Lead Independent Director receives an additional monthly retainer of \$500.
 We also reimburse our directors for travel, lodging and related expenses they incur in attending Board and committee meetings.
-The total compensation and reimbursement for expenses paid or payable to all directors in 2006 is \$362,585.
+The total compensation and reimbursement for expenses paid or payable to all directors in 2007 was \$438,788.

 The Board of Directors has adopted a policy that 50 percent of all director fees must be used to purchase our common stock.
-In 2006, the directors collectively bought 10,641 shares in the open market pursuant to this policy.
+In 2007, the directors collectively bought 26,555 shares in the open market.